-There is a lot of confusion about the term usage of expired Raw materials, Retest of expired raw materials in the formulation of finished drug products. in this article, we have tried to explain it in a simple way.
+In Industries, we always face confusion about the “Usage of expired Raw Materials” and “Retesting of expired raw materials” in the formulation of finished drug products. in this article, We will cover some Questions about Expired Raw and API materials in warehousing, as we have tried to explain them in a simple way.

 What is an Active Pharmaceutical Ingredient?